jharwell/sierra/docs/src/concepts/pipeline.rst

    * - :ref:`Experiment definition <plugins/expdef>`

-     - Generating inputs for the selected :term:`Engine` which can be executed in stage 2 from the ``--expdef-template`` experiment template file.
+     - Generating inputs for the selected :term:`Engine` which can be executed in stage 2 from the :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>` experiment template file.

    * - :ref:`Execution environment <plugins/execenv>`